 It is also worth noting the provisions of the draft Withdrawal Agreement concerning intellectual property rights, in particular Community (EU-wide) trade marks, registered design rights and plant variety rights.
 It is provided that the holder of any such rights shall, without further examination, become the holder of a comparable registered and enforceable intellectual property right in the UK, under UK law.
 Similar provisions are made concerning unregistered Community designs and database rights.

-European Council draft guidelines on the future relationship agreement
+European Council Guidelines on the future relationship agreement

-The Council's draft guidelines contain brief but constructive provisions regarding the future relationship concerning trade in goods and trade in services.
-As regards goods, the draft guidelines state that the future relationship agreement should cover all sectors, which should be subject to zero tariffs and no quantitative restrictions, and cover rules of origin.
+The Council's Guidelines contain brief but constructive provisions regarding the future relationship concerning trade in goods and trade in services.
+As regards goods, the Guidelines state that the future relationship agreement should cover all sectors, which should be subject to zero tariffs and no quantitative restrictions, and cover rules of origin.
 It also provides for provisions on "appropriate" customs co-operation, preserving the parties' regulatory and jurisdictional autonomy and the integrity of the EU Customs Union.

-Regarding trade in services, the draft guidelines provide for the aim of allowing market access to provide services under host state rules, including a right of establishment for service providers.
-The draft guidelines provide for the agreement to include "ambitious provisions" on the movement of natural persons as well as a framework for the recognition of professional qualifications.
+Regarding trade in services, the Guidelines provide for the aim of allowing market access to provide services under host state rules, including a right of establishment for service providers.
+The Guidelines provide for the agreement to include "ambitious provisions" on the movement of natural persons as well as a framework for the recognition of professional qualifications.

 This article is part of our Brexit series